psumranchit/aws-labs-serverless-html-form/README.md

 ## Diagram

-> Resources in blue dot shape are optional and need manual configuration

 ![diagram](diagram.jpg)

+> Resources in blue dot shape are optional and require manual configuration